 The recent introduction of the ‘residence nil rate band’ has further complicated matters, and those who have been widowed may have additional planning opportunities available to them.

 The advice of a specialist solicitor has perhaps never been more crucial.

-The Private Client team at Palmers Solicitors – including members of the Society of Trust & Estate Practitioners and Solicitors for the Elderly – can help you to devise and implement an effective plan, advising on the creation or revision of Wills, Lasting Powers of Attorney, the potential use of Trusts to create a balance between competing demands and the IHT implications of what is proposed.
+The Private Client team at Palmers Solicitors – including members of the Society of Trust & Estate Practitioners and Association of Lifetime Lawyers – can help you to devise and implement an effective plan, advising on the creation or revision of Wills, Lasting Powers of Attorney, the potential use of Trusts to create a balance between competing demands and the IHT implications of what is proposed.